 Similar to pitching or any other movement involving rapid rotation, improving t-spine mobility (creating rotation where you want it), and rotary stability (the ability to resist rotation where you don’t want it) will prevent an athlete from getting that rotation from their lower lumbar region and avoiding lower back and oblique strains.

 Also, the longer the upper body can stay back the longer the batter can keep his eyes on the ball allowing for critical split-second adjustments to different pitches.
-Here are two we’ve used with great success.
+Here are two exercises to increase bat speed we’ve used with great success.
 The first works on pure rotation and the second adds a core stability component to the mix.

 (Ball / Cable Rotations)